TOM-tym/APG/README.md

 ## Notes

 - This is a project for over one year and it is maintained by myself alone, and I am trying my best to clean up the codes.
 So please understand and forgive me for the delay in releasing the code.
-(If you find and bugs, please let me know :D)
+(If you find any bugs, please let me know :D)
 - At the moment, the codes for non-pretrained incremental learning is not released yet.
 However, if you're in hurry to reimplement this part, you can replace the pretrianed weight and use the incremental config like `options/continual_trans/non_pretrained/imagenet_sub/imagenet100_nonPretrained_incremental.yaml` (the hyper-parameters